asrithasundar/Poential-Main/README.md

 # One-Dimensional Potential Functions Implementation
-This project implements various one-dimensional potential functions and plots corresponding analytical and numerical derivatives of the function,providing visual representations that elucidate their relationships.
+This project implements various one-dimensional potential functions and plots corresponding analytical and numerical derivatives of the potential function,providing visual representations that elucidate their relationships.

 ## Implemented Potential Functions